As esports watchdog tackles widespread match-fixing, critics fear it can’t do the job

 The update follows months of feverish speculation about ESIC’s work.
-In March, the ordinarily tight-lipped Commission teased — informally, via an interview on a small YouTube channel — the pending publication of a sweeping report on match-fixing in “Counter-Strike’s” Mountain Dew League (now called ESEA Premier), an amateur league that granted successful semipro players opportunities to play in the pro league.
+In March, the ordinarily tight-lipped commission teased — informally via an interview on a small YouTube channel — the pending publication of a sweeping report on match-fixing in “Counter-Strike’s” Mountain Dew League (now called ESEA Premier), an amateur league that granted successful semipro players opportunities to play in the pro league.
 The highly anticipated report has yet to be released, though Monday’s announcement alluded to that report being broken into 34 separate investigations into match-fixing.

 Monday’s release details ongoing sanctions against only two players: Sebastian “retchy” Tropiano and Kevin “4pack” Przypasniak, both banned for five years.
 A third punishment of an 111-day suspension, administered to Carson “nosraC” O’Reilly, had already run its course by the time of the announcement.
-The three players came to the public’s attention after the publication of a transcript from a leaked audio recording, in which they discuss intentionally losing an upcoming game.
+The three players came to the public’s attention after the publication of a transcript from a leaked audio recording in which they discuss intentionally losing an upcoming game.
 Two players on the opposing team appeared to be involved in the scheme as well; they were ultimately not sanctioned in Monday’s announcement.
-The match was never played when the team not heard in the recording forfeited the game.
+The match was never played when the team that was not heard in the recording forfeited the game.

-To competitive players and fans, the recording, which was shared with ESIC in January and first publicly reported in April by the esports news site dust2.us, was seen as a prelude to a broader reckoning — a teaser for ESIC’s omnibus match-fixing report.
-But then, the Commission went silent, issuing only sporadic, unrelated news releases.
+To competitive players and fans, the recording, which was shared with ESIC in January and first publicly reported in April by the esports news site dust2.us, was seen as a prelude to a broader reckoning: a teaser for ESIC’s omnibus match-fixing report.
+But then, the commission went silent, issuing only sporadic, unrelated news releases.

 ESIC works by partnering with government betting agencies, tournament organizers and betting websites, among other groups; after an investigation, findings are passed on to leagues and tournament organizers, which enforce them.
 Game publishers such as Valve, which owns the “Counter-Strike” IP, tend to follow ESIC’s recommendations as well.

 Behind the scenes, ESIC began pursuing a slate of upgrades earlier this year — in funding, partnerships, transparency and technology — to ensure it could continue working in a sustainable fashion, according to Stephen Hanna, ESIC’s director of global strategy and partnerships.
-On Saturday, it launched the first of these initiatives, a registry on its website to track the status of open investigations.
+On Saturday, it launched the first of these initiatives: a registry on its website to track the status of open investigations.
 Also in the works: a real-time suspicious bet notification system leaning on ESIC’s partnerships with data providers, which include a slew of betting websites.

 But for most of 2021, ESIC’s work has been hidden from public view.
-And in that time, public speculation has curdled into skepticism, and frustration with the once-vaunted Integrity Commission has begun to spill into the open.
+And in that time, public speculation has curdled into skepticism, and frustration with the once-vaunted commission has begun to spill into the open.
 These sentiments have persisted in the wake of the update.

-“The issue is that [today’s release] basically tells me without immense help from the journalistic community they struggle to get anything over the line,” said Jeffrey “Mnmzzz” Moore, the dust2.us writer who authored the article that exposed the players caught on tape.
+“The issue is that [today’s release] basically tells me [that] without immense help from the journalistic community, they struggle to get anything over the line,” said Jeffrey “Mnmzzz” Moore, who wrote the dust2.us article that exposed the players caught on tape.
 “I mean [suspending three out of five players speaking or mentioned on the call] is fine.
 But these guys aren’t the prize.”

 ‘A high evidentiary standard’